List of all U-boats

-The U-boat was attacked by an US Navy PBY Catalina aircraft about 200 miles south-southwest of its base at Pensacola.
+The U-boat was attacked by a US Navy PBY Catalina flying boat about 200 miles SSW of its base at Pensacola.
 (Sources: Ragnar J. Ragnarsson)

 17 Sep 1942

-An American B-24 Liberator bomber, piloted by James D. Harden, attacked the boat - carrying 151 survivors from the Laconia, 142 of whom were on deck - but the boat dived and escaped unharmed.
+An American B-24 Liberator bomber piloted by James D. Harden attacked the boat - carrying 151 survivors from the Laconia, 142 of whom were on deck - but the boat dived and escaped unharmed.
 Harden had attacked U-156 the day before.
-These attack resulted in Dönitz's Laconia Order.
+These attacks resulted in Dönitz's Laconia Order.
 (Sources: Blair, vol 2, page 64.)

 2 recorded attacks on this boat.

 General notes on this boat

 15 Sep 1942.
 U-506 (together with U-156 and U-507 and the Italian submarine Cappellini) took part in the rescue operations after the sinking of SS Laconia in September 1942 off Africa.
 About 1,500 men were saved by these boats and bu French ships from Dakar (which arrived on 16 Sept, four days after the sinking).